Up to 35% off Raised Beds

 To maintain a beautiful Spiraea crown shape, spring pruning is necessary.

-There are almost 100 species of Spiraea in every shade of purple, pink, red, orange, yellow, and white.
+There are almost 100 species of spiraea in every shade of purple, pink, red, orange, yellow, and white.
 They have round, flat, or cone-shaped clusters of small 5-petal flowers with long stamens.
 Most types have green oval leaves that turn orange in the fall.
 Most also explode with flower clusters in the spring through the summer.

 When it comes to white flowering shrubs, they’re a great plant for new gardeners.
 Spiraea shrubs like full sun and neutral, well-drained soil.
 Water when the topsoil is dry.
 After the first freeze, prune back, water, and mulch Spiraea.